As Putin ramps up his summer offensive in Ukraine, will he succeed?

 Ukraine has repeatedly offered an unconditional 30-day ceasefire and face-to-face meetings between Volodymyr Zelensky and Putin.
 The US efforts to broker an armistice have gone nowhere while Russia is trying to capture more of Ukraine.

-On Saturday, the mayor of Kharkiv said citizens had faced the largest Russian bombardment of the city of the war, involving dozens of drones .
+On Saturday, the mayor of Kharkiv said citizens had faced the largest Russian bombardment of the city so far – attacks involving dozens of drones.

 “Kharkiv is currently experiencing the most powerful attack since the start of the full-scale war,” Ihor Terekhov said on Telegram.